HarisMI40/HarisMI40/src/content/posts/showing-off-blog-styles.md

 ```md title="Pixel art markdown" wrap
 ![Pixel art of a tree](https://upload.wikimedia.org/wikipedia/commons/9/90/PixelatedGreenTreeSide.png "Pixel art renders poorly without proper CSS")
 ```

+I've also added a special tag for pixel art that adds the correct CSS to render properly.
+Just add `#pixelated` to the URL.

 ![Pixel art of a tree](https://upload.wikimedia.org/wikipedia/commons/9/90/PixelatedGreenTreeSide.png#pixelated "But adding #pixelated fixes this")